 What happens if your building does not have any cladding?

 In circumstances where it may appear that your building does not have any cladding, the Queensland Building and Construction Commission (QBCC) has made it clear that the onus of responsibility rests with owners to demonstrate the status of their buildings.

-While this initial regulation and audit process is only applying to a selected range of identified “high risk” buildings, this considered to be a similar issue to asbestos management and fire safety standards – that these requirements will be widespread and standard in future.
+While this initial regulation and audit process is only applying to identified “high risk” buildings, this considered to be a similar issue to asbestos management and fire safety standards – that these requirements will be widespread and standard in future.